kamoteqv2/portty/README.md

 pin 3    : LED Power Indicator
 Free Pins: pin 4 to 19

-Sensor not connected

 Press Enter key to continue...
 ```

 **note**
-pin 2 is reserved for DHT signal pin
+- pin 2 is reserved for DHT signal pin
-pin 3 optional, can be use to connect to a LED as power and activity indicator
+- pin 3 optional, can be use to connect to a LED as power and activity indicator
-and pin 4 to 19 are available for toggling or switching
+- and pin 4 to 19 are available for toggling or switching